Blueprint Digital NHS WalesMethodologyApplying This To DHCW

 The Evidence Aggregation

 The discipline gives the taxonomy.
 What turns the taxonomy into a diagnosis is the evidence aggregation.
-Five years of DHCW board and committee meeting transcripts — 61 meetings in total — were processed into a knowledge graph of 1,779 nodes and 3,427 edges, supplemented by Welsh Government performance-escalation correspondence, Audit Wales structured assessments, FOI disclosures, and the ABUHB dossier (123 sources).
-Each node is an entity, a claim, a finding, or an evidence point.
-Each edge is a typed relationship between them.
+Five years of DHCW board and committee minutes — 61 meetings in total — were analysed systematically, supplemented by Welsh Government performance-escalation correspondence, Audit Wales structured assessments, and FOI disclosures, and read against the author’s lived experience inside the organisation.
+Each observation is grouped by the entity, claim or finding it concerns and the relationship it bears to the others.

-• 51 edges of type “approved without scrutiny” — board approvals that the published record shows received no substantive discussion before being passed.
+• 51 instances of “approved without scrutiny” — board approvals that the published record shows received no substantive discussion before being passed, among them a £226M Microsoft agreement handled at a ~13-minute extraordinary board and a £20M framework the chair admitted he “should have looked” at.

-• 45 edges of type “undeclared interest at meeting” — instances where a director participated in a discussion in which they had an undisclosed interest.
+• 45 instances of “undeclared interest at meeting” — a director participated in a discussion in which they had an undisclosed interest.

-• 63 edges of type “failed to act on” — instances where a flagged risk was logged and no corrective action followed.
+• 63 instances of “failed to act on” — a flagged risk was logged and no corrective action followed.

-• 107 sanitisation findings plus 237 hiding-intent passages — passages where what was spoken in the room was substantively altered, softened, or deleted before publication.
+• 107 sanitisation findings plus 237 hiding-intent passages — passages where what was spoken in the room was substantively altered, softened, or deleted before publication, among them the CEO’s “never event” warning and the outgoing chair’s disclosure that he had written to the Auditor General, both erased.

 These counts are the bridge between the discipline (which predicts that captured governance produces certain edge-types) and the evidence (which shows the predicted edge-types appearing at scale).
 They are not the only evidence — much of the diagnosis rests on qualitative passages, named quotes, and structural observations — but they are the part that quantifies what the qualitative narrative describes.